A deliberate opening in the roster.

 Maria Cristalli

 Iron at working temperature is briefly compliant, then closes back into itself.
-Cristalli reads color, timing, and resistance — and her pieces carry the evidence of every threshold crossed in their making.
+Cristalli reads color, timing, and resistance — and her pieces carry the evidence of every threshold crossed.

 View Maria’s page →